jreisinger/docs/data/notes/go/concurrency.md

 }
 ```

-The goroutine is stopped by returning from `main` or by exiting the program.
+A goroutine is stopped by returning from `main` or by exiting the program.

 # Goroutines and channels